-Concentration risk - The risk that the performance of any single asset class or single investment that constituted a significant proportion of the assets would disproportionately influence the ability of the Trustee to meet the objectives.
+Concentration risk - The risk that the performance of any single asset class or single investment that constitutes a significant proportion of the assets would disproportionately influence the Trustee's ability to meet the objectives.
 The Trustee has delegated diversification to the Fiduciary Manager and will monitor it on a regular basis.

-Credit Risk - The risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
+Credit risk - The risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 The Trustee limits the risk by restricting the Plan's exposure to investments with a high credit risk and by ensuring that credit risk is well diversified across a number of counterparties.

 Market risk - The risk that the fair value or the future cash flows of a financial instrument will fluctuate because of changes in market prices.
-This includes the risk of changes in interest rates, inflation and currency rates, The Trustee will monitor the performance and ratio of assets in relation to these risks.
+This includes the risk of changes in interest rates, inflation and currency rates.
+The Trustee will monitor the performance of assets in relation to these risks.

 The Trustee will keep these risks under regular review.
-The management of investment risk is a function of the asset allocation and diversification strategies and implementation of that strategy is delegated to the Fiduciary Manager.
+The management of investment risk is a function of the asset allocation and diversification strategies and the implementation of this is delegated to the Fiduciary Manager.